ddnexus/pagy/docs/toolbox/paginators.md

 !!!

-!!! success Ensure the PostgreSQL collection is ordered!
+!!!success Ensure the PostgreSQL collection is ordered!

 ```rb
 # Results will be consistent and predictable with #order